 Autoimmune diseases can affect almost any part of your body and are often difficult to diagnose because many of them have similar symptoms.
 As a result, countless people go undiagnosed or must visit several healthcare providers before receiving an answer to their debilitating symptoms.

 The Texas Center for Lifestyle Medicine specializes in autoimmune disease treatment.
 Through our personalized approach to the body’s most difficult medical concerns, we can help you to uncover the root cause of your dysfunction and provide comprehensive treatment to restore your daily functioning.
-To make an appointment with a member of the Texas Center for Lifestyle Medicine team, please call (713) 690-1991 or contact us online.

 While autoimmune disease causes are not fully understood, there are many factors believed to trigger autoimmune reactions, including: